jamesjlyons/james-lyons-design/src/content/projects/albatross/albatross.md

 1. **Minimize the amount of data collection needed.** This would cut back on the number of steps a user would need to take and would make the process feel more manageable.
 2. **Provide users with an indicator of their progress** through the entirety of the checkout process.
-3.  **Ensure users feel secure in making their purchase.** The checkout process was vanilla-bootstrap-styled, which made users feel like they had left the GrandPad website.
+3.  **Ensure users feel secure in making their purchase.** The checkout process was a standard Bootstrap-styled experience, which made users feel like they had left the GrandPad website due to the difference in the look and feel of the sites.
 We wanted a more seamless experience that instilled some trust in users who were about to make a large purchase.
 <br /><br /><br />

 #### Constraints: